Medically reviewed by Drugs.com. Last updated on Mar 23, 2023.

 Other possible symptoms of ankylosing spondylitis include:

 In many cases, ankylosing spondylitis is mild and may go undiagnosed for years.
-However, once diagnosed, it is a lifelong problem.
+However, it is a lifelong problem.

 There is no way to prevent ankylosing spondylitis.

 The aim of treatment is to reduce joint pain and to prevent, delay or correct any damage or deformities of the spine and other joints.

 A number of medications may be effective, including anti-inflammatory drugs (such as ibuprofen), pain relievers (such as acetaminophen), sulfasalazine or methotrexate.
 Intermittent, short-term corticosteroids can be quite effective, whether injected into a joint or taken in pill form.
 Newer oral medication options include tofacitinib (Xeljanz) and upddacitinib (Rinvoq).

 A number of injectable medications may also be quite effective, including:

 - adalimumab (Humira)